Semaphore: Optical telegraph

 In 1792 Claude Chappe, a clergyman from France, invented a terrestrial semaphore telegraph, which uses pivoted indicator arms and conveys information according to the direction the indicators point and was popular in the late eighteenth to early nineteenth centuries.
 Relay towers were built with a sightline to each tower at separations of 5–20 mi.
 On the top of each tower was an apparatus, which uses pivoted indicator arms and conveys information according to the direction the indicators point.
 An observer at each tower would watch the neighbouring tower through a telescope and when the semaphore arms began to move spelling out a message, they would pass the message on to the next tower.
 This early form of telegraph system was much more effective and efficient than post riders for conveying a message over long distances.
 The sightline between relay stations was limited by geography and weather.
-In addition, the visual communication would not be able cross large bodies of water.
+In addition, the visual communication would not be able to cross large bodies of water.

 An example is during the Napoleonic era, stations were constructed to send and receive messages using the coined term Napoleonic semaphore.
 This form of visual communication was so effective that messages that normally took days to communicate could now be transmitted in mere hours.